stanford-rc/farmshare-docs/docs/software.md

 ### Running Apptainer

-This example will use the Docker container [python/3.13.1-alpine3.21](https://hub.docker.com/_/python) from DockerHub.
+This example will request an [interactive](slurm/#interactive-jobs) session and use the Docker container [python/3.13.1-alpine3.21](https://hub.docker.com/_/python) from DockerHub.
 This container provides the latest release of python in an Alpine OS environment.

 The first step is to request an interactive session with multiple cores: